Greater Augusta Association of REALTORS®

 Ethics Complaint Form (E1)

-Please use this form when filing an Ethics Complaint against a GAAR member citing the Article(s) in the 2019 National Association of REALTORS Code of Ethics.
+Please use this form when filing an Ethics Complaint against a GAAR member citing the Article(s) in the 2020 National Association of REALTORS Code of Ethics.
 You are the complaintant and the REALTOR you are filing the complaint against is the Respondent.
 Upon completion and a detailed explanation of the complaint, please send all documents to firstname.lastname@example.org, and the GAAR Grievance Committee will review and make a preliminary evaluation for dismissal or recommendation of a Professional Standards Hearing.
-The Grievance committee does not hold hearings or decides if a violation of the Code of Ethics has occured.
+The Grievance committee does not hold hearings or decide if a violation of the Code of Ethics has occurred.

 Request to Arbitrate & Agreement Form ( A1)